Medicare Supplement Plans Guide (Updated for 2019)

 Whether or not one of the above items is covered, depends on which Medicare Supplement insurance plan you choose.

-Refer to the Medicare Supplement Plan cost sharing guide to see in-depth what each of the 10 standardized plans cover.
+Refer to the Medicare Supplement Plan cost sharing guide to see in-depth what each of the 10 standardized plans covers.
 Although the benefits provided by the plan depend on which one you choose, there are some things that are universal among carriers

 Two important key factors about Medigap plans: